roualdes/bridgestan/docs/languages/r.md

 **Method** `new()`:

-Create a Stan Model instace.
+Create a Stan Model instance.

 _Usage_